It's About Time: Temporal References in Emergent Communication: Experiments

-\cref{tab: m4 values} illustrates the $M_{\ominus^4}$ metric values, referring to an observation four messages in the past, of all agent types over the evaluation environments (\cf \cref{ssec: agent types,sec: metrics}), where $M_{\ominus^4} \geq 0\text{\%}$.\footnote{The value of $4$ is chosen arbitrarily, to lie in the middle of the explored range of $h$.
-More detailed analysis from $h_v=1$ to $h_v=8$ is provided in the supplemental material}

-\cref{tab: m4 values} indicates that the temporally focused processing of the input data makes the agents predetermined to develop temporal references.
+\cref{tab: m4 values} illustrates the $M_{\ominus^4}$ metric values, referring to an observation four messages in the past, of all agent types over the evaluation environments (\cf \cref{sec: experiments,sec: metrics}), where $M_{\ominus^4} \geq 0\text{\%}$.\footnote{The value of $4$ is chosen arbitrarily, to lie in the middle of the explored range of $h$.
+More detailed analysis from $h_v=1$ to $h_v=8$ is provided in the supplemental material} \cref{tab: m4 values} indicates that the temporally focused processing of the input data makes the agents predetermined to develop temporal references.
 Only the sequential LSTM (\temporaln and \temporalrn) agents, are capable of producing temporal references.
 Temporal references emerge in these networks, regardless of the training dataset.
 Even in a regular environment, without additional pressures, temporal references are advantageous.
 No messages in the \basen architectures are used $100\%$ of the time for $\ominus^4$, irrespective of the dataset they have been trained on.
-The temporal prediction loss is not enough, and that the ability to process observations temporally is the key factor to the emergence of temporal references.
+The temporal prediction loss is not enough, and the ability to process observations temporally is the key factor to the emergence of temporal references.
 These results partially confirm H1, indicating that all agents capable of explicitly processing temporal relationships develop temporal references and that no additional pressures are required.
 While we expected that the additional temporal prediction loss would improve the development of temporal references, this analysis indicates that it is not sufficient, nor necessary.

-Additionally, messages that are used for $\ominus^4$ have a high chance of being correct, with most averaging above 90\% \textbf{correctness}. \textbf{Correctness} refers to whether the receiver agent correctly guessed the target object after receiving the message.
+Additionally, messages that are used for $\ominus^4$ have a high chance of being correct, with most averaging above 90\% correctness (\cref{ssec: metrics correctness}).
 A detailed overview of the distribution of message correctness is provided in the supplemental material.

 Most messages are used only in the context of the current observations, with \temporaln and \temporalrn networks using a more specialised subset of messages to refer to the temporal relationships.
 Only \temporaln and \temporalrn variants develop messages that reach $100\%$ on the $M_{\ominus^4}$ metric.
 The distribution also suggests that these messages could be a more efficient way of describing objects, as the number of temporal messages is relatively small.
 Since only a small number of messages are needed for the temporal references, they could be used more frequently.
 This message specialisation, combined with a linguistic parsimony pressure \citep{rita_lazimpa_2020}, could lead to a more efficient way of describing an object: sending the object properties requires more bandwidth than sending only the time step the object last appeared.
 A detailed breakdown of the messages used is provided in the supplemental material.